This post may contain affiliate links. Please see my disclosure policy for details.

 If you were visiting Porthgwarra due to being an avid Poldark fan, there are lots of places to relive some of your favourite moments in the story.

 Most of the filming scenes were from series one.
 Here are all of the Porthgwarra Poldark filming locations;

 Demelza watching Ross bathing scene

 Probably the most famous scene of the whole series is the one where Ross goes for a bath down in the sea…and skinny-dips!

-Meanwhile, his kitchen maid Demelza catches site of Ross and she watches him over the cliff tops!
-At this point the two were not together, but it starts off their epic romance.
+Meanwhile, his kitchen maid Demelza catches sight of Ross and she watches him over the cliff tops!
+At this point, the two were not together, but it starts off their epic romance.

 This filming scene can be found in Porthgwarra Cove and you can see the cliff top where Demelza watches Ross just above it like in the show.

 The Pilchard Catch at the slipway